ag-cpp/digikam/core/libs/video/qtav/README.md

     - Stand alone media player originaly located from examples/player are move and compiled to core/avplayer.

-    - Codes from tests sub-directory are compiled into core/tests/video/qtav.
+    - Original codes from tests and examples sub-directories are moved and compiled into core/tests/video/qtav.